NaviServer Programmable Web Server

 vhostcertificates

-specify the directory for lookup of certificates for mass virtual hosting (see admin-config).
+specify the directory for lookup of server certificates for mass virtual hosting (see admin-config).

 extraheaders